fgcz/rawDiag/README.md

 ```
 the global assembly cache utility registers the libraries in your mono system.

+#### on MacOSX

+register the .Net assemblies (dll files) or put them into the same directory as the fgcz_raw.exe.

 ## 2. Installation guide

+Please make sure you fullfill all above mentioned requirements for your operation system prior to installing the R package!

+#### all OS

+the following code downloads and installs the R package from the Github with out the required third party .dll files:

 please note: due to the data size (>=40MB) download can take a while
 ```{r}